 The thing is, AirBnB has become a bit popular of late.
 There’s plenty of choice, but prices have definitely started to creep up.
 At busy times, properties can book out a long time in advance.
 In some cases, it’s also become quite the industry, losing the personal touch as landlords cash in, meaning the only human interaction you get is when you get your keys at the beginning of your stay.

-With this in mind, I thought a handy guide to some of the other options on the market would be a good idea.
-AirBnB is definitely not the only accommodation game in town – here are some of our favourite AirBnB alternatives to get you started:
+With this in mind, I thought a handy guide to some of the best AirBnB alternatives would be helpful.
+AirBnB is definitely not the only accommodation game in town – here are some of our favourite sites like AirBnB to get you started, which includes a couple of curveballs you might not have expected!

 First up in my list of AirBnB alternatives is VRBO, or Vacation Rentals by Owner.
 Whilst perhaps not as well known as AirBnB, these guys have over a million properties on their books and have been operating since 1996, a full 12 years longer than AirBnB.